moseskuriia/King-County-Housing-Analysis/README.md

 ## Conclusion

-King County Real Estate Services should focus on building houses with :
+King County Real Estate Services should focus on:

-More square feet above the ground and more square feet in general 1-3 bathrooms for more economy
+1. Building houses with more square feet above the ground and more square feet in general.
-Higher grade
+2. Building houses with 1-3 bathrooms for more economy.
+3. Building houses with a higher grade.
-Renovate existing houses to achieve higher grade
+4. Renovating existing houses to achieve higher grade.

 ## For More Information